-New graduate programs may also be subject to a substantive change review from the WASC.
-WASC defines a substantive change as "one that may significantly affect an institution's quality, objectives, scope, or control."
+institution's quality, objectives, scope, or control."
 Though limited, the circumstances that most often trigger substantive change reviews for UC include proposal of new programs where 50% or more of instruction offered online or at a degree level for which the campus does not have general authority.
-Please consult WASC's 2012 Substantive Change Manual and Degree-Level Approval Policy for updated information.
+Please consult WSCUC's Manual for Programs, Instructional Locations, and Substantive Change and Degree-Level Approval Policy for updated information.

 - 1. A campus should include in its Five-Year Planning Perspective each new graduate degree proposal as early as possible in the proposal development process. - 2.
-Upon approval by the Divisional Senate and campus administration of the graduate degree program proposal, the Chancellor sends all required materials to the Provost, the Academic Council Chair, CCGA Chair, and CCGA staff. - 3.
-CCGA carries out its review which includes a full committee discussion; dialogue with program proponents to clarify issues and modify the proposal; conversation with campus administration if applicable; proposal review by disciplinary experts (typically two external and one internal to UC); and, in rare instances, a site visit by the CCGA lead reviewer.
-Review and approval of a new graduate degree program proposal at the system level can take several months and up to one academic year. - 4.
-If CCGA recommends approval of the proposed graduate degree program, the CCGA Chair transmits the committee's approval and final report to the Provost with copies to the Academic Council Chair, CCGA, CCGA staff, the Divisional Chair, the campus Graduate Dean, and program proponents.
+Upon approval by the Divisional Senate and campus administration of the graduate degree program proposal, the Chancellor sends all required materials to the Provost, the Academic Council Chair, CCGA Chair, CCGA staff, and the Senate's email box for program review materials. - 3.
+CCGA carries out its review which includes a full committee discussion; dialogue with program proponents to clarify issues and modify the proposal; conversation with campus administration if applicable; and proposal review by disciplinary experts (typically two external and two internal to UC).
+From submission to final approval by the President, system-level review typically takes up to six months.

-NOTE: If the proposed graduate degree program uses a degree title that has never been used before on the campus, additional reviews and approvals are required following CCGA's recommended approval of the degree program (see Section II.C.
+Depending on the strength of the proposal and the responsiveness of the proposers, the review period may extend beyond six months. - 4.
+If CCGA recommends approval of the proposed graduate degree program, the CCGA Chair transmits the committee's approval and final report to the Provost, with copies to the Senate Chair, Senate Vice Chair, Senate Executive Director, Senate Assistant Director, CCGA, the IRAP Analyst, Divisional Graduate Dean, the Divisional Senate Director, and the Divisional Senate Analyst. - NOTE: If the proposed graduate degree program uses a degree title that has never been used before on the campus, additional reviews and approvals are required following CCGA's recommended approval of the degree program (see Section II.C.
 Undergraduate and Graduate Degree Programs with Unique Titles).
 In such cases, the CCGA Chair transmits the approval letter to the Academic Council Chair who places authorization of campus use of the new degree title on the agenda of the next meeting of the Assembly of the Academic Senate.
-If there is no scheduled meeting of the Assembly of the Academic Senate within 60 days of CCGA approval of the graduate degree program, then, and in accord with Senate Bylaws, the matter is placed on the agenda of the Academic Council.
-If approved by the Academic Council, Council Chair forwards the program approval letter to the campus.

-- 5. If the program is approved by the Senate (see 5. above), the Provost recommends the President approve the proposed graduate degree program for implementation. - 6.
-After the President approves the proposed graduate degree program, the Provost notifies the campus and CCGA by e-mail and sends a printed copy of the President's approval to the campus and the Divisional Chair.
+If there is no scheduled meeting of the Assembly of the Academic Senate within 30 days of CCGA approval of the graduate degree program, then, and in accord with Senate Bylaws, the matter is placed on the agenda of the Academic Council.
+If approved by the Academic Council, Council Chair forwards the program approval letter to the campus. - 5.
+If the program is approved by the Senate (see 4. above), the Provost recommends the President approve the proposed graduate degree program for implementation. - 6.
+After the President approves the proposed graduate degree program, the Provost notifies the campus and CCGA by e-mail and an electronic record is kept at UCOP.5